ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 ### Subscription term
 {: #subscription-term}

 You can save more with a longer subscription term.
-FusionaaS offers the following subscription term options:
+Fusion offers the following subscription term options:

 - **3 years**: Standard subscription term
 - **4 years**: Extended subscription with cost savings